simphotonics/lazy_memo/README.md

    a();
    ```
    When first accessed, the cached
-   value is initialized with result of the object factory.
+   value is initialized with the value returned by the object factory.
-   When accessed repeatedly the same cached value is returned.
+   When accessed repeatedly, the same cached value is returned.
    The optional parameter `updateCache` can be used to request an
    update of the cached object.
    ```Dart